 The liability for compensated absences reported in the financial statements consists of unpaid, accumulated annual leave balances.
 The liability has been calculated using accrual balances at year-end multiplied by employee wage rate.
 Accruals must be used or forfeited by the employee anniversary dates in the following calendar year.
-The current portion of compensated absences is ten percent of the year-end balance.
 Compensated absences are accrued when incurred in the government-wide financial statements.
 A liability for these amounts is reported in the General Fund only if they have matured, for example, as a result of employee resignations and retirements.
+At December 31, 2019, Southern Prairie Community Care does not report a liability because they no longer have employees.

-D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity
+D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued)